 With clearer workflows, project managers can quickly identify delays in the project and keep the work from piling up.
 Additionally, project management software removes the need for a bunch of different meetings, which could delay the project and keep team members from their other responsibilities.

-Compare the Top IT Project Management Tools of 2021
+Compare the Top IT Project Management Tools

 Jira is best for software development teams that use the Agile method of project management.
 It offers customizable Scrum and Kanban boards to provide full project visibility and improve production times.
 Out-of-the-box reports provide real-time information and actionable insights on sprint performance without requiring much initial formatting.
 Jira also offers an automation engine that automates repetitive tasks to take work off of your developers’ plates and improve efficiency and accuracy.